 5. Cookies and Similar Technologies

-We use only strictly necessary cookies/local storage needed to:
+We use strictly necessary cookies/local storage to:

-• Keep you signed in
+- Keep you signed in

-• Maintain session security
+- Maintain session security

-• Remember basic settings essential to providing the Service
+- Remember basic settings essential to providing the Service

 6. Sharing and Disclosure of Personal Data